BigweldIndustries/BigBot/README.md

 >status nitrosnipe - Checks if nitrosnipe is on

+>coolorcringe - Randomly picks from either "cool" or "cringe"

 (Note: For a better more in depth nitro generator, see my other project: https://github.com/BigweldIndustries/Nitrogen)

 # Why is this actually so terrible